PINE KNOB SKI AND SNOWBOARD SCHOOL

 • If you want to take a lesson, we recommend booking in advance to reserve your space.
 Be sure to arrive early, especially on weekends.

 • ALWAYS check the resort website before heading out for any updates and info that affect that particular day.
-There is a pop-up with info when you visit the Pine Knob Resort website.
+There are details and updates on the home page when you visit the Pine Knob Resort website.

-When you arrive there are a few things you may need to do before getting out on the slopes:
+When you arrive there are a few things you will need to do before getting out on the slopes:

 • Schedule your Lesson online to reserve your space